 “I felt alone and isolated.
 No one cared.
 No one really understood me and what I was going through.
 I loved school, but I never felt safe there because I was trans.
 I was threatened, followed, cornered, pushed, spit on, kicked, slapped, punched, beaten, and assaulted.
 I decided this is not the way I wanted to get an education and so I dropped out.”- Keisha, age 21

 Trans people transgress binary gender norms.
 They are a diverse population and are represented among every race, ethnicity, culture, socioeconomic class, and sexual orientation.
 Currently trans students, staff, and faculty face many challenges in colleges and universities due to discrimination, harassment, and violence.
-Schools are institutions of learning that stand for providing a safe educational and working environment for every-one, though we have failed in providing that for trans people on our campuses.
-As educators, students, advocates, and activists, it is time to step forward to first educate ourselves on the concerns and experiences of trans people, and then teach others in our schools what we have learned.
-To truly advocate for trans students and colleagues we must empower ourselves and others by identifying power imbalances, and creating opportunities to correct those power imbalances through collective action that transforms our educational institutions into safe and supportive environments.
+Schools are institutions of learning that stand for providing a safe educational and working environment for everyone.
+So far, we have failed in providing that for trans people on our campuses.
+As educators, students, advocates, and activists, it is time to step forward to first educate ourselves on the concerns and experiences of trans people.
+We must then teach others in our schools what we have learned.
+To truly advocate for trans students and colleagues, we must empower ourselves and others.
+We must create opportunities to correct power imbalances through collective action that transforms our educational institutions into safe and supportive environments.

 The following is a checklist of ways to improve the educational and work environments of colleges and universities for trans students, staff, and faculty.

 Update Policy and Forms: